nakulmitra/java-tutorial/interview/string-stringbuilder-stringbuffer.md

 **Output**:
 - The `StringBuffer` ensures thread-safe operations.
-- You'll see consistent, non-corrupted results, even with multiple threads.
+- We'll see consistent, non-corrupted results, even with multiple threads.

 ## 6. Best Practices
 * Use `String` for constant or rarely modified data.